zlice/fallout3_speed_disect/README.md

 ![mtff_mem](./img/mtff_mem.png)

 It was only part of the file.
-Because of how things are loaded and used, only partial, crucial bits are stored in memory.
-Some leftover info from the beginning of animation files may be present in memory, but for the most part they get cycled through and then the memory is re-used.
-There was also some data around the animation data itself that wasn't clear.
+Because of how things are loaded and used only partial, crucial bits, are stored in memory.
+Some leftover text info from the beginning of animation files may be present in memory, but for the most part they get cycled through and then the memory is re-used.
+There was some data around the animation data itself that wasn't clear.

 The animation itself was also a bit different.